 In my eyes, you have the best underwear a creative can buy.

 What are your thoughts?

+Has letting go of approval been something you have done that’s freed you?
 Tell me in the comments, please.
 I’d love to hear from you.

 One situation that requires letting go of approval is when you’ve been trolled.
 If you need help with that or know a friend who might, head over to The Charmed Studio post, Transcending a Troll: O’Keeffe Shows Us a Way Out.

 Diane Arbus: 4 Surprising Things Arbus Knew That Can Help You Take Your Art from Okay – to Incredible